Disclaimer: This post may contain affiliate links wherein I may earn a commission from any purchase made.

 I have found a handful of other clothing rental options, too, but so far Borobabi has best met my criteria.

 3. No worries about stains.
 (Or about re-sale value: the art of consigning your kids’ used name brand clothes on resell apps and Buy Sell Trade Groups.)
-The rental service should understand stains happen with kids and be able to launder through.
+This rental service understand stains happen and will launder through.

 4. Wide selection of luxury and high-end organic brands for everyday wear.
-Burt’s Bees, for example, is an organic brand I can readily and affordably acquire new from a number of retailers or secondhand at Once Upon A Child stores.
-I want options for the spendy yet irresistibly adorable labels.
-The ones with dresses that cost $168 new or $90 in EUC in a resale group.
-Brands like Bobo Choses, Oeuf, Fin and Vince, The Middle Daughter, and Misha and Puff.
+Burt’s Bees, for example, is an organic brand I can readily and affordably acquire new or used.
+I want options for the spendy, inaccessible brands like Bobo Choses, Oeuf, Fin and Vince, The Middle Daughter, and Misha and Puff.

-5. Rental window of at least 2 weeks.
-I’m not interested in renting sequin flounce dresses and wool 3-piece suits for 1-time events.
-I want my kids to be able to wear the garments on the daily, and for at least a couple of wears.
+5. Rental window of at least two (2) weeks.
+I’m not interested in renting sequin flounce dresses and 3-piece suits for 1-time events.
+I want my kids to be able to wear the garments on the daily.

 6. Ability to style myself.
 I want to pick what I get, and not get a box full of a stylist’s choices.
 Or if I can’t pick the clothes, I want to least be able to pick the brands.
-(There also is an option for Borobabi to style your child with 7 picks each month that you can buy, rent, or return.)
+(There also is an option for Many Moons to style your child with seven garments each month that you can buy, rent, or return.)

-I recently rented 9 items for 1 month for my 4-year old daughter and 2 year-old son.
+I recently rented nine items for a month for my 4-year-old-daughter and 2 year-old son.

 With rental fees, tax, and shipping (both ways), I paid just over $67.